-2. Your application will be screened by two trained assessors who won’t have access to any of your personal details, to ensure a bias-free process, and you’ll hear the outcome of this within 10 working days.
-If you’re successful you’ll be invited to one of the assessment days, which are held at the organisation's national office in London.
-As part of the application you can opt for a date either within the next four weeks or at a later date.
+2. Your application will be screened by two trained assessors who won’t have access to any of your personal details, to ensure a bias-free process, and you’ll hear the outcome of this within ten working days.
+If you’re successful you’ll be invited to a selection day, which is held at the organisation's national office in London.

-3. The assessment day consists of attending a competency-based interview, participating in a group case study and teaching a sample lesson.
-As part of your invitation to the assessment centre you will receive more details on these elements, as well as travel and other general information.
-Ten days before your assessment you will receive a list of lesson titles and will need to select one of these to base your sample lesson on.
+3. The selection day consists of a competency-based interview, participating in a group case study and teaching a sample lesson.
+As part of your invitation to the selection day you will receive more details on these elements, as well as travel and other general information.
+Seven days before your selection day you will receive a list of lesson titles and will need to select one of these to base your sample lesson on.
 You will also receive a call from Teach First, which is your chance to ask any questions and to hear about the structure of the day.
 There will also be an opportunity to discuss what the possible outcomes may be.
-With preparation for the day it can be easy to fall into the trap of focusing on the seven-minute lesson, but each element of the assessment carries equal weighting, so it is important to spend time preparing for the interview and thinking about how you might demonstrate our competencies in the group task.
+With preparation for the day it can be easy to fall into the trap of focusing on the seven-minute lesson, but each element of the day carries equal weighting, so it is important to spend time preparing for the interview and thinking about how you might demonstrate our competencies in the group task.

-4. You will hear back within three weeks of your assessment.
-If you’re successful you will receive a provisional offer for a curriculum area and the location you would be based in during the programme.
+4. You will hear back within three weeks of your attending.
+If you’re successful you will receive a provisional offer for a curriculum area and the region you would be based in during the programme.
 It will also include information on the tasks you need to complete to confirm your offer, including:

 - Sending reference details covering the previous two years

-- Booking in your QTS tests (the government’s pre-teacher-training tests in numeracy and literacy)
+- Booking and completing your QTS tests (the government’s pre-teacher-training tests in numeracy and literacy)

 5. Once these tasks have been approved you’ll receive a confirmed offer and begin preparations to join the Leadership Development Programme.